 Bereavement Policy: In the unfortunate event that an intern needs to attend the funeral of a family member or support a family member who is ill, the intern may use up to three bereavement days and would then use any other requested days as PTO.
-Extenuating circumstances will be discussed on a case-by-case basis.
+Extenuating circumstances will be discussed on a case-by-case basis with the Training Director specifically.

 - 2. In the event that all professional days are exhausted, the intern will be required to use PTO days for all remaining professional activities.
 If all professional and PTO days are exhausted and additional professional time is necessary, it is up to the discretion of the supervisor as to whether or not the intern can take time off. - 3.
 As per Institute-wide policy, for illnesses/injuries, an intern may be asked to present his/her supervisor with a physician's letter stating the nature of the illness/injury.
 If the intern misses three or more consecutive calendar days due to illness/injury, he/she may need a physician's letter providing the date of return to work. - 4.
 Your supervisor must approve all requests for time off in advance.
 The intern must first receive approval from supervisor, complete the Intern Request for Leave form, and then email this form to Karen Janowiak, cc:ing the supervisor.
 The intern should then log the time on the Weekly Tracking log. - 5.
 Extenuating situations will be reviewed on an individual basis with the intern, supervisor and training directors. - 6.
 Interns wanting to request PTO during the last week of December should discuss with their supervisors as soon as possible.
 There are two Institute holidays during this final week of December.
 For continuity of clinical care, it is difficult for some clinics/rotations to approve additional time off during this time. - 7.
 Interns should not plan to be on PTO the first week of second rotation as this week is dedicated to rotation orientation. - 8.
+During June, the last month of internship, interns should not use more than 3 days of PTO or professional leave total. - 9.
 Interns are not permitted to end their training on PTO or professional leave.
 Interns must be physically present on their final training day to complete the exit process.